PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 The present work aimed to analyze the determinants of crime in southeastern Brazil, using Becker's theoretical framework (1968) and a review of similar studies for the process of choosing variables for the determinants of crime.
 Econometric modeling and application of Exploratory Spatial Data Analysis (AEDE) tools and methodologies were used to create and estimate the models, observing the impact of the variables and considering the spatial component.

-It was evident that for this analysis structure, considering cross-section data from the year 2010 at the municipal level for southeastern Brazil in both dependent and independent variables, the addition of the spatial component does not fully support the hypothesis explained in the OLS model.
+It was evident that for this structure analysis, considering cross-section data from the year 2010 at the municipal level for southeastern Brazil in both dependent and independent variables, the addition of the spatial component does not fully support the hypothesis explained in the OLS model.
 The interpretative results of Spatial Lag are shown in Table 6.

 <div class="figure" style="text-align: center">
     <p class="title">Frame 2: Interpretation of Spatial Lag (SAR)</p>